 Pneumatic Pinch valves are fast-acting valves that control fluid flow.
 When left alone, these valves are open, allowing fluid flow.
 Pneumatic pinch valves use compressed air to pinch the elastomeric internal sleeve at the center to close the valve.
 Pinch valves are apt for operations that need to deal with grainy or corrosive fluids.
 And that’s why a lot of them can be found in many industries.
 Continue on to learn more about how pinch valves work.

-Air operated valves or pneumatic control systems are known to use compressed air to generate opening/closing movement.
+Air operated valves or pneumatic valves are known to use compressed air to generate opening/closing movement.
 But pinch valves don’t work the same way.
 When left alone, the pinch valve is open.
 And under no pressure, the valves allow fluids to pass through.
 Closing the valve is where valve automation starts.

 As mentioned, compressed air systems utilize compressed air to generate motion.
 The motion then opens the valve.
 In case of pinch valves, the compressed air is used to generate force on the center of the valve.
 This pinches the valve from the center, closing it and blocking fluid flow.
 It’ll help to understand that pinch valves have an internal elastomeric sleeve.
 So when air is used to generate the force, this sleeve is pushed/pinched to close the valve.